-The federal legislation that fortifies the security of the Appalachian Trails provides for a protected corridor.
+The federal legislation that fortifies the security of the Appalachian Trails provides for a protected corridor of its adjacent lands.
 This corridor not only buffers the Trail from encroaching development, it also serves as a migratory path for many species on the eastern seaboard.